cloudmesh-community/book/chapters/in/AmazonAuroraDB.md

   databases to smaller or larger sized servers based on the dynamic business needs to match the required compute power.
 There is also a serverless offering where AWS to manages the scaling of compute requirements.
-Aurora also adds additional storage as needed upto 64TB per instance as the data grows.
+Aurora also adds additional storage as needed up to 64TB per instance as the data grows.
 * *High Availability and Durability*: Aurora DB offers multi AZ option to make the data replicated across more than one availability zone making the resilient to failures.
 Data can be backed up to Amazon S3 to enable point in time recovery in case of errors.
-* *High Performance through Read Replicas*: Aurora DB offers to create upto 15 low latency Read Reaplica nodes for a database which allows for high performance.
+* *High Performance through Read Replicas*: Aurora DB offers to create up to 15 low latency Read Reaplica nodes for a database which allows for high performance.
 One can have writer node to write data into the database and use the Read Replica nodes ofr query data.
 * *Fully Managed*: Aurora comes as part of RDS suite where Amazon